-Presently, students may take Fundamentals of Accounting, Business Mathematics, Composition I, Speech I, Advanced Algebra, Pre-Calculus, Calculus, Statistics, Digital Photography 2/3, Spanish 4, Spanish 5, United States History 1/2, Political Science, and Advanced Personal Fitness for college credits through Sullivan County Community College.
+Presently, students may take Fundamentals of Accounting, Business Mathematics, Composition I, Speech I, Advanced Algebra, Pre-Calculus, Calculus, Elementary Statistics, Digital Photography 2, Digital Photography 3, Spanish 4, Spanish 5, United States History 1, United States History 2, Political Science, and Advanced Personal Fitness for college credits through Sullivan County Community College.
 The students are responsible for tuition to take this course.
 Financial assistance is available for eligible students.
-More information on these courses is available in the Course Description section of this book.
+More information on these courses is available in the Course Description section of this book and in the LHS Dual Enrollment College Level Courses list.